BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Culture is the foundation of everything else, and public intellectuals create the culture.
+    Culture is the foundation of all else, and public intellectuals create the culture.
     From Joan of Arc to Carl Sagan.
 </p>